 There's a big-time disconnect here.
 When the survey asked what drivers had actually done behind the wheel in the previous 30 days, 43 percent admitting to talking on a handheld cell, 33 percent operated an app, 18 percent checked email or social media, and 14 percent texted.
 To repeat, all this was done while driving, not while at a stoplight or stuck in traffic.

 A silver lining surfaced: In states with stringent laws covering distracted driving, a majority of motorists reported they had stopped or at least cut down their mobile phone use.
-But many drivers aren't sure of the laws in their own states.

 Massachusetts is among the 39 states and D.C. where it's illegal to text behind the wheel; junior drivers (ages 16 and 17) in our state are not allowed to use a cellphone at all.
 That should apply to everyone, of course, but that's the case in only 10 states and D.C.
 Inexplicably, there's no push on Beacon Hill to tighten distracted driving regulations.

 The statistics understate the problem, according to safety

 "We know that cellphone use in crashes is under-reported," Barbara Harsha, executive director of the Governors Highway Safety Administration, told Consumer Reports.
 "It's really difficult to get distraction data.
 If the crash is a survivable one, people generally are not honest about whether they've been using a cellphone."